 We were lucky enough to catch Whitney and Moses Sumney for the 25th anniversary of Brooklyn Bric Festival, accompanied by every cool cat of Brooklyn.
 After a hard decision to pass up Whitney for PUP at Lollapalooza we were stoked to get the second chance.
 Lucky enough for us Whitney were as good as expected and set the scene for a chilled night in Brooklyn.

-There’s one key difference from the edge of the world to the 7th most populated city in North America.
-Internationally acclaimed concerts.
+There’s one key difference from the edge of the world to the seventh most populated city in North America: internationally acclaimed concerts.
 All the goddamn time.
 And I had the pleasure of living in Toronto for the next three and a half months.
 Here I was able to see artists I had only dreamt of back in Perth and it seemed to be happening way too often for my own good.

-I managed to catch Foster The People, Arial Pink, Hilltop Hoods (where I felt at home with the easily 80% Australian crowd), personal icon Trombone Shorty and French psych-punk geniuses La Femme.
-Century old venue The Danforth was home to many of these gigs and much like the Perth’s Astor Theatre it held a sense of comfort and homeliness.
-It was at the Danforth where I gained a great respect for the creative and musically talented Thundercat.
+I managed to catch Foster The People, Arial Pink, Hilltop Hoods (where I felt at home with the easily 80 per cent Australian crowd), personal icon Trombone Shorty and French psych-punk geniuses La Femme.
+Century old venue The Danforth was home to many of these gigs and much like Perth’s Astor Theatre it held a sense of comfort and homeliness.
+It was at the Danforth that I gained a great respect for the creative and musically talented Thundercat.
 I have never seen such a nimble, quick and smooth bass guitarist as this pink-dreaded Californian.

 On a more sentimental note, I think it was the Kurt Vile and Courtney Barnett collab’ seated concert that really summed up my gig-attendance in Toronto.
 The 15 minute walk to Massey Hall in ten-below-zero degrees got me feeling like an Inuit gone walkabout, but that’s okay because I’d soon be snugged up with the rest of the Courtney lovers with all our God damn layers.

-Going to gigs alone is sweet when everyone is Canadian by the way, it’s no bullshit they’re the friendliest fuckas alive.
-The fella seated next to me (soon after offers me a last gulpful of his pint, although I did appreciate the gesture, twas a hard pass from me) fell in love with Courtney the same way I did seeing her for the first time.
-Although I’d seen Australian acts around the Americas, there was an air of personal homesick about Courtney’s Blundstone boots and incredible Australian speak-singing.
+Going to gigs alone is sweet when everyone is Canadian by the way, it’s no bullshit they’re the friendliest fuckers alive.
+The fella seated next to me (soon after offers me the last gulp of his pint; although I did appreciate the gesture, it was a hard pass from me) fell in love with Courtney the same way I did seeing her for the first time.
+Although I’d seen Australian acts around the Americas, there was an air of personal homesickness about Courtney’s Blundstone boots and incredible Australian speak-singing.